Albus-Tan/TigerCompiler/README.md

 git push
 ```

-**Wait for a while and check the latest pipeline (`Your GitLab repo - CI/CD -
-Pipelines`) passed.
+**Note, Each experiment has a separate branch, such as `lab1`,When you finish the `lab1`, you must submit the code to the `lab1` branch.
 Otherwise, you won't get a full score in your lab.**

 ## Formatting Your Codes